 Procedure for (1):

-1. The captain must inform the official verbally that he/she is protesting the game.
+1. The captain must inform the official verbally that they are protesting the game.
 This must be done at the time of the alleged rule misinterpretation and before play resumes.

 2. The official shall announce to both teams that the game is being played under protest.